Signature Cake Competition Inspires Patisserie Masterclass For Caring Homes Chefs

 A recent competition to produce a Signature Cake to feature on every home’s afternoon tea menu was open to entries from all 21 homes and generated a frenzy of baking (and tasting) in kitchens across the group.
 Team members from a variety of departments and residents who love to bake were caught up in the excitement - and a resident-inspired cake even made the final four.

-Teatime Treats A Focus for Training
+Teatime Treats a Focus for Training

 Head of Talent and Development, Catherine Martin, observed that the cake competition sparked a real enthusiasm for baking and for many chefs, a desire to learn or improve techniques that they could then put to good use, creating delicious treats for residents in their homes.
 Catherine liaised with Caring Homes’ apprenticeship provider HIT Training to see whether they could put together a training session and the results were spectacular!